charto/nbind/README.md

 Using with TypeScript
 ---------------------

-There are two ways to initialize `nbind`, synchronous:
+There are two ways to initialize `nbind`, synchronous for Node.js:

 ```TypeScript
 import * as nbind from 'nbind';